 By: Hugh C. McBride

-A computer science expert from the University of Illinois at Urbana-Champaign (UI-UC) has developed a technique for converting the content of conversations into color-coded images – a breakthrough that she believes may be able to enhance the social skills of children with Asperger’s syndrome or high-functioning autism.
+A computer science expert from the University of Illinois at Urbana-Champaign (UI-UC) has developed a technique for converting the content of conversations into color-coded images – a breakthrough she believes may be able to enhance the social skills of children with Asperger’s Syndrome or high-functioning autism.

-Karrie Karahalios’s “Conversation Clock” provides immediate visual feedback about who is and isn’t speaking, as well as how loudly and how long they are speaking, and if they are interrupting others.
+Karrie Karahalios’s “Conversation Clock” provides immediate visual feedback about who is and isn’t speaking, how loudly and long they are speaking, and if they are interrupting others.

-The technology has a variety of applications; for example, a Reuters article notes that it could be employed in relationship counseling to demonstrate and document disparities within a couple’s communication patterns.
-At the moment, though, Karahalios is focusing on the ways in which the clock can help improve the communication skills of children with Asperger’s syndrome and high-functioning autism.
+This exciting technology has a variety of applications.
+For example, a Reuters article notes it could be used in relationship counseling to demonstrate and document disparities within a couple’s communication patterns.
+At the moment, though, Karahalios is focusing on the ways in which the clock can help improve the communication skills of children with Asperger’s Syndrome or high-functioning autism.

-According to an article that was posted on the website of the UI-UC Department of Computer Science, features of the Conversation Clock include the following:
+According to an article posted on the website of the UI-UC Department of Computer Science, features of the Conversation Clock include:

-• Conversations are displayed on a computer terminal in vibrant red, yellow, blue, and green.
+- Conversations displayed on a computer terminal in vibrant red, yellow, blue, and green.

-• Three times each second, a color bar on the monitor displays who is speaking.
-The bars grow in size if the voice that they represent gets louder, overlap another color to represent interruptions, and abruptly narrow with silence.
+- Three times each second, a color bar on the monitor displays who is speaking.
+The bars grow in size if the voice gets louder, and abruptly narrows with silence.
+Overlapping colors represent interruptions.

-As Dixon and Karahalios have both observed, children with Asperger’s syndrome often have difficulty engaging in conversations, and many struggle to form and maintain healthy relationships.
-Adolescents with Asperger’s syndrome often express negative emotions when discussing the topic of friendship, but experts have noted that efforts to enhance their socialization skills can reap significant and lasting benefits.
+As Dixon and Karahalios have both observed, children with Asperger’s Syndrome often have difficulty engaging in conversations, and many struggles to form and maintain healthy relationships.
+Adolescents with Asperger’s syndrome often express negative emotions when discussing the topic of friendships.
+Experts have noted, however, efforts to enhance their socialization skills can reap significant and lasting benefits.

 Other Opportunities for Teens with Asperger’s

-Recent decades have seen significant advances in the development of effective learning programs for adolescents with Asperger’s syndrome.
-Excellent opportunities exist both during the school year and at specialized summer camps for adolescents with Asperger’s.
+Recent decades have seen significant advances in the development of effective learning programs for adolescents with Asperger’s Syndrome.
+Excellent opportunities exist both during the school year and at specialized summer camps.

-By designing learning experiences that take into account the individual strengths and needs of each student, these programs can significantly enhance students’ self-esteem and self-worth, and can allow them to make great strides toward becoming self-sufficient while also engaging more effectively with family members and friends.
+By designing learning experiences taking into account the individual strengths and needs of each student, these programs can significantly enhance students’ self-esteem and self-worth.
+They can allow students to make great strides toward becoming self-sufficient while engaging more effectively with family members and friends.